gjperes/gjperes/README.md

 - 🔭 Currently I'm a employee at Vivo (Telefonica Brasil), as a Junior Software Developer.
 - 🎉 I've recently concluded a really cool JavaEE application, with a few colleagues, that you can check out in the following repo: [SistemaBeibe](https://github.com/Mateus-Wosniaki/SistemaBeibe).
-- 📘 I’m currently learning the Microservices Architecture - using Spring, Angular, Nodejs and RabbitMQ, also, Android Development with Java.
+- 📘 I’m currently learning Microservices and Cloud Architecture - utilizing Spring Boot, Angular, Nodejs and RabbitMQ.

 <!--
 **gjperes/gjperes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.